intel/llvm/sycl/doc/KernelProgramCache.md

 The cache is hidden behind in-memory cache and stores the same underlying PI object behind `cl::sycl::program` user-level objects in a per-context data storage.
-The storage is organized as a map for storing device code bundles.
+The storage is organized as a map for storing device code image.
 It uses different keys to address difference in SYCL objects ids between applications runs as well as the fact that the same kernel name can be used in different SYCL applications.